willy-wagtail/raspberrypi-pihole/README.md

 Run `sudoedit /etc/ssh/sshd_config`.

-Under the line “# Authentication”, add `AllowUsers <account_name>`.
+Under the line “# Authentication”, add `AllowUsers <account_name1> <account_name2>`.

+After the change, you will need to restart the sshd service using `sudo systemctl restart ssh` or rebooting.

 ### Automatic rasp pi OS update and upgrading

-You can use unattended-upgrades with rasp pi specific config change.
-Could also use a cron job.
 Not for production because of potential problems.

+Use unattended-upgrades with raspberry pi specific config.
+Another option is to set up a cron job to run the update/upgrade commands.

-See link to YouTube video above.
+See link to YouTube video above for more details.

 ### Firewall